rohitdwivedula/FPlus/README.md

 # FPlus

 A social networking website built on the LAMP stack.
-Made as a project for partial credit towards the course CS F212 Database Management Syetems.
+Made as a project for partial credit towards the course CS F212 Database Management Systems.

 # Functionality Supported
 The social networking application will definitely support the following functionality fully: